wintechis/blast/README.md

 The blocks provide capabilites to create simple querying applications or more complex ones that trigger state-dependent or event-based actions.

+For a detailed desribtion of the blocks see [Blocks.md](docs/Blocks.md)

 ## Requirements
 This Application currently works with IoT-Systems that offer a RDF/Turtle interface similiar to the one below.